fkymy/ft-next/README.md

-Playing around with 42's API with Next.js, SWR and Tailwind.
+42's API with Next.js, SWR and Tailwind.

-Feel free to contribute!
+- Signed cookie and JWT auth without a backend
+- Data fetching using SWR
+- Data fetching using Google Sheets hook